Posted on August 12th, 2018 by Artisan Stone

 As a general rule, formal modern style landscaping is made up of symmetrical lines.
 It is created using geometrical shapes, planned out sections and divisions.
 It’s all about straight edges and long sight lines.

-With the basic principle in mind, here are six features of contemporary formal design.
+With the basic principle in mind, here are six features of the contemporary formal design.

 In a formal modern garden, plant size and style is quite an important feature.
 In line with the geometric nature of the style, low boxwood hedges are a wonderful way to create symmetry and interest using plants.
 The hedges can either be used to create a pathway or as planting pockets.
 Just remember to make the garden symmetrical, so whatever you plant on one side of the section, mimic it on the other.